-Care of the environment
+Care for the environment

 It is the responsibility of every member of the school community to ensure the proper upkeep of the school's physical environment.
 Litter must not be dropped at any time anywhere within the school building and school grounds.
 We expect our students to make a positive contribution by helping to pick up litter.
 Litter picking may form part of the students' pastoral time routine.
+Teachers will make reasonable requests to students to pick up litter and students are expected to comply with these requests.